Black Nerve

 Agrios redoubles his service to Yarrou — in his greatest hopes, this is to mislead him into thinking he had nothing to do with Callirhoe slipping to leash; in his sober hopes, this is to perhaps assuage his rage when he learns the truth.

 Months pass, and Agrios wonders if there’s something simmering in grandfather’s mind, but no retribution quite comes.
 Slowly, Agrios realizes there was a deeper implication to his play.
 Without quite registering it, Agrios had found an ally with power to match that of grandfather’s.
-Edu was one third of the Great Westhold Triumvirate, a hero of the second grand trial, while Yarrou had never been in a grant trial he didn’t lose.
+Edu was one third of the Great Westhold Triumvirate, a Judge of the Second Grand Trial, while Yarrou had never been in a grand trial he didn’t lose.
 Agrios didn’t know whether Edu could be defeated in a fight with grandfather.
 But, he thought with a species of hope, neither did Yarrou.

 With mute surprise, it dawned on him that he was in charge now, at least for the sake of this mission.
 He’d gone from a child to be ordered around to one who gave orders.
 He should feel powerful.
 He feels as helpless as ever.
 Forget the minders; what mattered was the king, and his growth had not gotten him even close to matching his grandfather.
 He never would; the king’s authority was absolute.